Silmaen/DepManager/README.md

 `pull` will look for the package in given remote that match the query and bring it to the local cache.

-If `--force` is given, The transfert occurs even if the package already exists in the destination.
+If `--force` is given, The transfer occurs even if the package already exists in the destination.

 The `-r` option allows operation on multiple packages.
 If multiple versions, only the highest one will be used.